 Whether you're a new teacher or tenure teacher, we all need support.

 It started with the idea of knowing we can support each other; we can grow together through this.
 So that's how it started as a new teacher, and it's grown since then.
 As I said, we support new teachers, tenure teachers, and anyone passionate about education because, technically, I'm not a new teacher anymore.
 Still, I feel for new teachers because I once was a new teacher.
 And let's face it, we all were new teachers at one point.
 So with that being said, I just love the opportunity to work with new teachers.
 Not only that, but we all also need support.

-Now, for those who are listening, how do we get involved in connecting with new teachers for those who are listening?
+Now, how do we get involved in connecting with new teachers for those who are listening?
 Where can we find this thriving community supporting new educators as we enter our first year of teaching?

 It's at New Teachers Connect_ IG, and of course, the IG stands for Instagram, just so you know.
 We are also on Facebook.
 On Facebook is where you can find our private Facebook group, New Teachers Connect.
 Once you join the group, new teachers connect on Facebook.
 That's where you'll have access to opportunities to serve the community.
 We do fundraisers.
 Not only that, but we also love to shout out what our members are doing.

 Teachers are doing amazing things not just in s but outside the classroom.
-So our motto is serving beyond the classroom because we recognize that we do great things every day, and we can serve beyond the classroom, like I said, through the community service events, through the fundraisers.
-And not only that, we want to promote our new teachers to take on those ideas that maybe a new teacher may feel that they don't have the experience to do want to provide them with a platform to say, hey, we're here to support you.
+So our motto is serving beyond the classroom because we recognize that we do great things every day, and we can serve beyond the classroom, like I said, through community service events, through the fundraisers.
+And not only that, we want to promote our new teachers to take on those ideas that maybe new teachers may feel that they don't have the experience to do want to provide them with a platform to say, hey, we're here to support you.